TheCynosure/CynOS/README.md

 tl;dr not much

-I also will try and update the repository with alot of the material that I used to build this as I go along.
+I will try and update the repository with most of the reference material that I am using to build this project.
 Some of the files also have links to their sources if they are based on someone elses work.
-Most of them are.